grain-lang/grain/stdlib/map.md

 title: Map
 ---

 A Map holds key-value pairs.
 Any value may be used as a key or value.
 Operations on a Map mutate the internal state, so it never needs to be re-assigned.

-An immutable map implementation is available in the `Immutable` submodule
+An immutable map implementation is available in the `Immutable` submodule.

 <details disabled>
 <summary tabindex="-1">Added in <code>0.2.0</code></summary>